testmunk/docs/ios.rst

 Installation
 ------------

 This section will guide you on how to prepare your environment and Xcode project for running Calabash tests on iOS apps locally, and deploy them to testmunk for testing on multiple devices.
-For this tutorial, we recommend you use `our sample app project <https://github.com/testmunk/TMSample/archive/master.zip>`_.
+For this tutorial, we recommend you use `our sample app project <https://github.com/testmunk/TMSample/>`_ (just clone the repository or download the ZIP file).

 ..
 HINT::
 	Calabash is a framework that allows you to write automated mobile application tests for iOS and Android.
 It provides APIs for mimicking input to the devices, and reading its output.